-For example, Walmart is a distributor, because it buys products directly from wholesalers and manufacturers.
-The product creators don’t sell to consumers – they sell to Walmart who then sells to consumers.
+For example, Walmart is a distributor because it buys products directly from wholesalers and manufacturers.
+The product creators don’t sell to consumers – they sell to Walmart, which then sells to consumers.
 As the chart above demonstrates, non-DTC businesses manage as many as three to four “middleman” agencies before consumers buy products.

-Amazon has developed an impressive system that allows both distributors and DTC brands to sell on its platform.
+Amazon has developed an impressive system allowing distributors and DTC brands to sell on its platform.

 The Amazon sales model accommodates hobbyists and large-scale retailers.
 Individual accounts favor low-volume sales, while the Professional account helps businesses grow their reach online.
 For your DTC brand, you will most likely want a Professional Amazon Seller account.